Check back for future events

 May 10-11, 2017

 The Better Way Foundation, Shakopee Mdewakanton Sioux Community's (SMSC) Seeds of Native Health Campaign and the Center for Indian Country Development of the Federal Reserve Band of Minneapolis have partnered to launch “Healthy Children, Healthy Nations: Charting Pathways on Early Childhood Development and Nutrition for Minnesota’s Native Children.”
 The project’s goal is to implement research and three different convenings with Minnesota and regional early childhood development ECD stakeholders, Native practitioners, Native language educators, ECD researchers, nutrition and health advocates, tribal leaders, state agencies, funders and other stakeholders in order to devise a specific action plan to improve and strengthen ECD, nutrition and health for Native American children in Minnesota.
-The goals of the Healthy Children, Healthy Nations Practitioners Convening May 10-11, 2017 include the following:
+The Healthy Children, Healthy Nations Practitioners Convening was held on May 10-11, 2017.
+The One-Day Funders Panel met on July 11, 2017.
+A lunch session was held with Minnesota Tribal Leaders on August 14, 2017.

 Rapid City, South Dakota